hypertexthero/htmlformtofile/README.md

 ## Nota Bene

-The script also works on Chrome, butthat the autocomplete doesn't seem to work unless the form fields are wrapped in form tags with the autocomplete attribute (`<form autocomplete="on">…</form>`), and when I do this the entire form disappears in Firefox.
+The script also works on Chrome, but the autocomplete doesn't seem to work unless the form fields are wrapped in form tags with the autocomplete attribute (`<form autocomplete="on">…</form>`), and when I do this the entire form disappears in Firefox.
 I'm still investigating, and if you have any tips, I'm all ears and appreciate pull requests.

 ## Would Be Nice To Have Eventually